FOOTBALL: Tech falls to No. 13 Oregon, drops to 0-2

 “Whatever it takes,” Shough said.
 “I’m obviously pretty sore, but you know, protecting myself, getting out of bounds, sliding, and when it’s third and fourth down, I’m obviously going to use my body to get the first down if I can.”

-Fueled by a 58-yard QB draw Shough, Tech drew first blood with an 18-yard touchdown reception from senior wide receiver Myles Price.
+Fueled by a 58-yard QB draw from Shough, Tech drew first blood with an 18-yard touchdown reception from senior wide receiver Myles Price.

 Despite the senior grabbing his second touchdown reception of the season, Oregon struck back quickly with a 72-yard score to junior Troy Franklin.
 The equalizer was Franklin’s third touchdown of the season, and he had his second straight game with at least 100 yards.